 - Salisbury Plain penguin colony - South Georgia.
 One of the largest king penguin (Aptenodytes patagonicus) colonies in the world, with more than 100,000 pairs.
 Contains also thousands of elephant seals and fur seals.

 - St. Andrews Bay penguin colony - South Georgia.
-Possibly the largest king penguin (Aptenodytes patagonicus) colony in the world, with some 150,000 pairs (there are also reports about 50,000 pairs).
+One of the largest king penguin (Aptenodytes patagonicus) colonies in the world, with some 150,000 pairs (there are also reports about 50,000 pairs).
 The 3 km long beach is inhabited by fur and elephant seals and many species of sea birds.

 Other bird and animal colonies

-- Bird Island - at South Georgia.
-One of the richest wildlife sites in the world, this 400 ha large island has some 50,000 pairs of penguins, 14,000 pairs of albatrosses, 700,000 petrels, 65,000 breeding pairs of Antarctic fur seals (Arctocephalus gazella).
+- Bird Island - near South Georgia.
+One of the richest wildlife sites in the world.
+The size of this island is just 400 ha but here live 50,000 pairs of penguins, 14,000 pairs of albatrosses, 700,000 petrels, 65,000 breeding pairs of Antarctic fur seals (Arctocephalus gazella).

 - Bounty Islands ecosystem - Bounty Islands.
 In spite of their small size (largest island is 700 m across and total area of islands is 135 ha) on these barren cliffs live several endemic animals - birds, spiders, beetles and other insects.
 Here live up to 115,000 pairs of erect-crested penguins (Eudyptes sclateri) and 60,000 Salvin's Albatrosses (Thalassarche salvini).